 Alternatively, here is a FREE virtual assistant workshop that teaches you all the skills you need to start!

-In our top twenty list of online jobs for disabled people, we’ve included blogging as well as freelance writing, as the two can be vastly different.
+In our list of online jobs for disabled people, we’ve included blogging as well as freelance writing, as the two can be vastly different.

 The former would be considered entrepreneurship and the latter a freelance business role, both of which are good disabled veteran jobs from home.

 Blogging is another huge online presence that creates a fantastic work-from-home opportunity.

-According to WordPress’ 2020 statistics, “users produce more than 70 million new posts each month”.
+According to WordPress, users produce more than 70 million new posts each month.
 So those who claim that blogging is dead need to get with the game!